Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Globe wrapped by word-cloud with different words related to literacy, written in different languages; on the right it reads: 'GSOLE---ANNUAL CONFERENCE"

-How the Post(er)s Fit into the Conference
+How On-Demand Options Fit into the Conference

 Pre-conference Previews